 Design.
 Draft.
 Bring concepts to life.

-Michigan Tech's engineering technology programs are alternate academic paths for careers in engineering.
 Electrical engineering technologists start as students who are fascinated by how things work—from robots to TVs to toasters.
 You’ll master the fundamentals of electronics and electrical power and graduate with the design, drafting, and technical skills to put engineering ideas into action.
 Focus your studies on computer engineering technology or power and industrial control.

 "I’ve been fascinated by how things work my whole life."